 A R T I S T S T A T E M E N T

-The environmental installation The Mountain Series 2014 - 2018 of recycled materials influenced me while working in my Reykjavík studio on the site of one of Iceland’s leading providers of environmental management services and clean energy.
+The environmental installation The Mountain series, 2014-18 of recycled materials influenced me by the location of my studio in Reykjavík, on the site of Iceland’s leading providers of environmental management services and clean energy.